Independent technology comparisons

 What did they find?

-In Cook et al, they found that the median of gene-detecting transcripts to median negative control probes in CosMx SMI was 4.7:1; in Xenium, however, this ratio was 372:1 (Figure 1).
+In Cook et al, they found that the median of gene-detecting transcripts to median negative control probes in CosMx data was 4.7:1; in Xenium data, however, this ratio was 372:1 (Figure 3).

 What was the authors’ takeaway?